 Here at the Horniman Museum and Gardens, we're working hard to be as environmentally friendly as possible.

-Read our Sustainability Policy by downloading the PDF below.
+Read our Sustainability Policy and our Manifesto by downloading the PDFs below.

 From improving energy efficiency inside, to recycling and composting outside, here are just a few of the ways we're getting greener.

 - We are a Green Flag venue and hold a Green Tourism Gold Award.

 - The Horniman Gardens are part of the Green Chain Walk, and are regularly visited by the Lewisham Healthy Walks group.

 - We take care to ensure that our Nature Trail – the oldest in London – and our Gardens are a haven for wildlife.
 We have bat boxes, birdhouses and bug hotels, as well as protected plant species such as mistletoe.